airbytehq/airbyte/docs/integrations/destinations/exasol.md

 #### **Permissions**

-As Airbyte namespaces allow to store data into different schemas, we have different scenarios each with specific required permissions:
+As Airbyte namespaces allow to store data into different schemas, there are different scenarios requiring different permissions assigned to the user account.
+The following table describes 4 scenarios regarding the login user and the destination user.

 | Login user | Destination user | Required permissions | Comment |
 | :--- | :--- | :--- | :--- |